Flat subsets of Euclidean buildings: Introduction

 In Section \ref{sec: sph} we follow \cite{KleinerLeeb1}, in order to reprove and to extend the spherical version of our main theorem.
 One major difference between the spherical and the Euclidean case is the finiteness of the simplicial decomposition of spherical apartments, which allows for a choice of a potential enlargement $A$ of the convex subset $C$.
 In Section 4, we prove Theorem \ref{thm-main} by enlarging the convex set step by step.
 In order to make this enlargement procedure successful, we deal with the case of convex polyhedra $C$ first, and then deduce the result for general convex subsets by an appropriate approximation.

 {\bf Acknowledgments.} Alexander Lytchak is grateful to the authors of \cite{BM} for their interest in this topic, especially to Christine Breiner, for several related questions, which gave rise to this project.
 Raphael Appenzeller would like to thank Isobel Davies for discussions.
-Raphael Appenzeller and Auguste H\'ebert acknowledge support from the Procope project "Buildings, galleries and beyond" and would like to thank its members, St\'ephane Gaussent, Zijun Li, Bianca Marchionna, Paul Philippe and Petra Schwer for helpful discussions.
+Raphael Appenzeller and Auguste H\'ebert acknowledge support from the Procope project ``Buildings, galleries and beyond'' and would like to thank its members, St\'ephane Gaussent, Zijun Li, Bianca Marchionna, Paul Philippe and Petra Schwer for helpful discussions.
+Raphael Appenzeller was partially supported by RTG 2229 ``Asymptotic Invariants and Limits of Groups and Spaces'' funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).